michelesr/thesis/src/e2e.md

 application.
 The key principles of AngularJS framework are explained in order to permit their exploitation trough Protractor.
-In fact, the reason that lead to choosing Protractor as framework are its integration with the constructs of AngularJS framework.
+In fact, the reason that lead to choosing Protractor as framework are its integration with the constructs of AngularJS framework: Protractor supports Angular-specific locator strategies, which allows to test Angular-specific elements without any setup effort
+@protractor.
 At last, will be showed how to repeat the same test routines more times with different parameters, and how a mobile responsive interface can be tested with different window sizes.

 ## Gasista Felice end-to-end testing